 Introduction to Data Science Techniques

-In today’s world where data is the new gold, there are different kinds of analysis available for a business to do.
-The result of a data science project varies greatly with the type of data available and hence the impact is a variable as well.
-Since there is a lot of a different kind of analysis available, it becomes imperative to understand what a few baselines techniques need to be selected.
-The essential goal of data science techniques is not only searching for relevant information but also detect weak links which tend to make the model perform poorly.
+In today’s world, where data is the new gold, different kinds of analysis are available for a business to do.
+The result of a data science project varies greatly with the type of data available, and hence the impact is a variable as well.
+Since there is a lot of different kind of analysis available, it becomes imperative to understand what a few baselines techniques need to be selected.
+The essential goal of data science techniques is to search for relevant information and detect weak links, which tend to make the model perform poorly.

 What is Data Science?

 Data science is a field that spreads over several disciplines.
 It incorporates scientific methods, processes, algorithms, and systems to gather knowledge and work on the same.
-This field includes a variety of genres and is a common platform for the unification of concepts of statistics, data analysis, and machine learning.
-In this, the theoretical knowledge of statistics along with real-time data and techniques in machine learning work hand-in-hand to derive fruitful outcomes for the business.
-Using different techniques employed in data science, we in today’s world can imply better decision making which otherwise might miss from the human eye and mind.
-Remember the machine never forgets!
+This field includes various genres and is a common platform for the unification of statistics, data analysis, and machine learning.
+In this, the theoretical knowledge of statistics and real-time data and techniques in machine learning work hand-in-hand to derive fruitful outcomes for the business.
+Using different techniques employed in data science, we in today’s world can imply better decision making, which otherwise might miss from the human eye and mind.
+Remember, the machine never forgets!
 To maximize profit in a data-driven world, the magic of Data Science is a necessary tool to have.

 Different types of Data Science Technique

-In the following few paragraphs we would look into common data science techniques used in every other project.
-Though sometimes the data science technique can be business problem-specific, and might not fall in the below categories, it is perfectly okay to term them as miscellaneous types.
-At a high level, we divide the techniques into Supervised (we know target impact) and Unsupervised (We don’t know about the target variable we are trying to achieve).
+In the following few paragraphs, we would look into common data science techniques used in every other project.
+Though sometimes the data science technique can be business problem-specific and might not fall in the below categories, it is perfectly okay to term them as miscellaneous types.
+We divide the techniques into Supervised (we know target impact) and Unsupervised (We don’t know about the target variable we are trying to achieve).
 In the next level, the techniques can be divided in terms of

 - The output we would get or what is the intent of the business problem